philipptrenz/BOSCH-GLM-rangefinder/README.md

 # BOSCH GLM rangefinder

+**Please note:** This repository is no longer maintained and unfortunately I cannot provide support for it.

 Python3 script to remote control a BOSCH GLM 100C or GLM 50C rangefinder.

 This script provides remote control features for the BOSCH GLM 100C/50C measuring device via its Bluetooth serial interface.
 The device uses the transfer protocol as described [in this blog post](https://www.eevblog.com/forum/projects/hacking-the-bosch-glm-20-laser-measuring-tape/msg1331649/#msg1331649).